createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-06-03
+🗓️ 2025-06-04
-💬 "Be courteous to all, but intimate with few, and let those few be well tried before you give them your confidence." — George Washington
+💬 "To bring anything into your life, imagine that it's already there." — Richard Bach
 <!--END_SECTION:quote-->